World Business Angels Association - Explained

 The World Business Angels Association (WBAA) is an international organization that is responsible for enhancing ethical practices and exchange of information among angel investors who are the active participants in the angel capital financing.
 Usually, investors in the angel capital financing are individuals with high net worth that provide financial assistance or backing for small startups or entrepreneurs.
 Their focus is often on businesses with tendencies of long-term growth.
 WBAA is a not-for-profit organization known for promoting best practises among angel investors.

-A Little More on the World Business Angels Association
+What does the World Business Angels Association Do?

 Academic Research on World Business Angel Association